Freeze-Dried Food is

 It's true that different brands may list a different number of servings, and various sizes of servings and, of course, the prices will differ.
 It is up to you to do the math to get the most for your money.
 I try to never buy any food unless it's on sale.
 It takes diligence and careful watching for the sales.

-Check this comparison I did to find out who some freeze-dried foods can be cheaper, and healthier, than fresh!
+Check this comparison I did to find out how some freeze-dried foods can be cheaper, and healthier, than fresh!

 Try Before You Buy — Comparing Brands